On Friday morning, I set off on a Club trip to Coruisk.

 Inside the Coruisk Hut:

-The next day, myself, Bob, Cliff and Deirdre set off for Marsco.
+The next day, Bob, Cliff, Deirdre and I set off for Marsco.
 Elsie and Dave accompanied us as far as the bealach and Catriona accompanied us to the base of Marsco.

 Saturday turned out to be a much nicer day than Friday